Pesticide Certification Program - Overview

-Commercial pesticide dispenser certificates are valid for up to a 5-year period, and then the dispenser must apply for a renewal.
+Commercial pesticide dispenser certificates are valid for up to 5 years, and then the dispenser must apply for a renewal.

 |Train the Trainer & Authorized Assistants|

 |If you want to train an authorized assistant and provide core lesson pesticide applicator tutorial training, you first must become a pesticide applicator trainer.
 This requirement is in place to:

 Authorized assistants may do the same work as a certified applicator but have to be under the certified applicator's direct supervision.
 An assistant may also apply pesticides listed in section 5(11) of the Environmental Code of Practice for Pesticides.

 |Farmer pesticide training|

 If you aren't applying pesticides commercially, there is a Farmer Pesticide Certificate.
 This certification applies only to work on your farmland.
 Alberta Agriculture oversees the training program and certification.

-However, if you do use restricted products, you'll need to take 2 additional modules related to pest control in stored grain and exterior rodent control.
+However, if you use restricted products, you'll need to take 2 additional modules related to pest control in stored grain and exterior rodent control.